Islandora-Collaboration-Group/icg_csv_import/README.md

 ## Installation

-Install it as any other Islandora Drupal module in sites/all/modules.
+Install this module as any other Islandora Drupal module in sites/all/modules.

 ## Configuration